INTRODUCTION

 3. Appeals are not permitted in the event the umpire does not call the player out.

 4. The only exception to this rule occurs when an errant throw pulls the first baseman (or any player catching the ball at first base) into foul territory.
 In this case, the batter/runner may touch either base.
 The defensive player can only touch the white base in order for the batter/runner to be called out.
+Extra base hits: double, triple or homerun (inside the park) does not apply.

-Base Running (leaving base before contact)
+Base Running (Leaving Base before Contact)

-Batter must make contact with the ball prior to a runner leaving the base.
-The umpire must see it and call the base runner out for leaving early.
-If the umpire does not see the runner leave early the runner is not out.
-Appeals are not permitted.
-Nor is reliance on the runner to state whether he had come off the base to be considered.
+The batter must make contact with the ball prior to a base runner leaving a base.
+The umpire must see it and call the base runner(s) out for leaving a base early.
+If the umpire does not see a base runner leave early the base runner is not out.
+No appeals are permitted nor is reliance on the runner to state whether he had come off the base to be considered.

 1. Runners will be called out at the home plate area when the defensive player in possession of the ball is in contact with any portion of the expanded “home plate area”.

-2. If a team batting is behind by more than five runs at any time during the first 6 innings, the batting team is permitted to catch up and tie the other team’s run total.
-For example, if a team is three (3) runs behind and the batter hits a grand slam home run, only 3 runs are counted.
+2. If the team batting is behind by more than six (6) or more runs at any time during the first 6 innings, the batting team is permitted to catch up and tie the other team’s run total.

 When an “infield fly” is called by the umpire, the batter is out, runners advance at their own risk.